w3f/polkadot-spec/docs/id-weights.md

 - Compute-Weight(${collection}$)

   Computes the resulting weight based on the time measurements in the collection.
-The worst case scenario should be chosen (the highest value).
+The worst-case scenario should be chosen (the highest value).
 :::

 ### -sec-num- Practical Example \#2: `payout_stakers` {#sect-practical-example-payout-stakers}

 #### -sec-num- Analysis {#id-analysis-2}

 The function `payout_stakers` from the `staking` Pallet can be called by a single account in order to payout the reward for all nominators who back a particular validator.
 The reward also covers the validator’s share.
-This function is interesting because it iterates over a range of nominators, which varies, and does I/O operation for each of them.
+This function is interesting because it iterates over a range of nominators, which varies, and does I/O operations for each of them.

-First, this function makes few basic checks to verify if the specified era is not higher then the current era (as it is not in the future) and is within the allowed range also known as "history depth", as specified by the Runtime.
+First, this function makes a few basic checks to verify if the specified era is not higher then the current era (as it is not in the future) and is within the allowed range also known as "history depth", as specified by the Runtime.
 After that, it fetches the era payout from storage and additionally verifies whether the specified account is indeed a validator and receives the corresponding "Ledger".
-The Ledger keeps information about the stash key, controller key and other informatin such as actively bonded balance and a list of tracked rewards.
-The function only retains the entries of the history depth, and conducts a binary search for the specified era.
+The Ledger keeps information about the stash key, controller key, and other information such as actively bonded balance and a list of tracked rewards.
+The function only retains the entries of the history depth and conducts a binary search for the specified era.

 ```rust
 let era_payout = <ErasValidatorReward<T>>::get(&era)